AdobeDocs/document-services/src/pages/apis/microsoft-PA-integration/benefits-for-enterprises.md

 ![Cloud-based API platform enables flexibility at scale](../../images/security_Icon_Desktop.png)

-### Security, reliability, scalability
+### Security, reliability, scalability.

-With Adobe, you get enterprisegrade security, reliability, and scalability — so you don’t have to worry about the fine print.
+With Adobe, you get enterprise-grade security, reliability, and scalability — so you don’t have to worry about the fine print.